sonatype-nexus-community/jake/README.md

 ```
 > jake ddt --help

-usage: app.py ddt [-h] [-o PATH/TO/FILE] [--output-format {json,xml}]
+usage: jake ddt [-h] [--clear-cache] [-o PATH/TO/FILE] [--output-format {xml,json}] [--schema-version {1.2,1.1,1.0,1.3}]
-                  [--schema-version {1.3,1.1,1.0,1.2}]

 optional arguments:
   -h, --help            show this help message and exit
+  --clear-cache         Clears any local cached OSS Index data prior to execution
   -o PATH/TO/FILE, --output-file PATH/TO/FILE
                         Specify a file to output the SBOM to.
-If not specified
-                        the report will be output to the console.
-STDOUT is
+If not specified the report will be output to the console.
+STDOUT is not supported.
-                        not supported.
-  --output-format {json,xml}
+  --output-format {xml,json}
                         SBOM output format (default = xml)
-  --schema-version {1.3,1.1,1.0,1.2}
+  --schema-version {1.2,1.1,1.0,1.3}
+                        CycloneDX schema version to use (default = 1.3)
 ```

 So you can quickly get a report by running: